The Winegard SP-1002 is a simple

 antennas.
 Back to back tests were made at about 5 minute intervals.
 The

-tests were repeated three times to ensure conditions did not change
+tests were repeated three times to ensure conditions did not change between

-station.
 See below for results and comments.

 Spectrum Analyzer Waveforms: